chamaeleonidae/api/docs/webhooks/profiles.md

 }
 ```

+## Disabling all Chameleon Experiences

+To disable all Chameleon experiences you can add the `disabled: true` boolean value for the use via the JavaScript API or via REST API

 ## Limits

 - Up to a total of 768 bytes are stored for each scalar value where each Array item and each Hash value can reach this limit.